avasdao/nxy/docs/src/guide/assets.md

 [https://nexa.exchange](https://nexa.exchange)

-Nexaverse makes it quick and easy to exchange your assets (incl. cross chain).
+Nxy makes it quick and easy to exchange your assets (incl. cross chain).

 __The following asset pairs are currently supported:__
 1. NEX/AVAX